Parents take the plunge

 advertisement

-"A parent should evaluate how much his or her own personal anxieties are interfering with the child’s opportunity to engage in a positive camp experience," suggests parenting expert Sara Dimerman, author of Am I a Normal Parent?
+"A parent should evaluate how much [their] own personal anxieties are interfering with the child’s opportunity to engage in a positive camp experience," suggests parenting expert Sara Dimerman, author of Am I a Normal Parent?
 Her advice: Evaluate what you’re most afraid of, then seek answers to help put your mind at ease.

 We asked five camp directors about the most common parental fears and how to address them.